Transcription error: Auditing transcription errors in medical research databases

-Double data entry is considered to be the goldstandard approach, still even when ruled important it is described emotionally as "laborious".
+Double data entry is considered to be the goldstandard approach, although even when ruled important, it is described emotionally as "laborious".
 However, as double-entry needs to be carried out by two separate data entry officers, the expenses associated with double data entry are substantial.
 Moreover, in some institutions this may not be possible.
-Therefore M. Khushi et al. suggest another semi-automatic technique called 'eAuditor'.
+Therefore, M. Khushi et al. suggests another semi-automatic technique called 'eAuditor'.

 Using an audit protocol tool, it was identified that human entry errors range from 0.01% when entering donors' clinical follow-up details, to 0.53% when entering pathological details, highlighting the importance of an audit protocol tool in a medical research database.

+Transcription errors in DNA replication

+In biology, transcription errors may occur in the process of DNA replication, resulting in genetic mutations.